codeOfSamson/mock-ecommerce-site/README.md

 "current": "Timeless Style",
-"variations": ["Effortless Elegance", "Classic & Modern"], "reason": "Testing different wording to see which resonates more with users.", "html": "<h1>Timeless Style</h1>"
+"variations": ["Effortless Elegance", "Classic & Modern"], "reason": "Testing different wording to see which resonates more with users.", "html": "`<h1>Timeless Style</h1>`"
 }
 ]
 }
-(For this section you will find, I hardcoded an API response becasue I didnt have an account for OpenAI and didnt want to be charged.
+(For this section you will find, I built the A/B testing engine into the site itself for convenience instead of creating another project...
+I also hardcoded an API response becasue I didnt have an account for OpenAI and didnt want to be charged.
 I still left the openAI code in the project commented out, so it could be easily implementd in the future.
-For this mock projject I took my site's scraped data and asked chatGPT to give me a mock API response analyzing the data. )
+I took my site's scraped data and asked chatGPT to give me a mock API response analyzing the data. )

 ---